-Meet the Redheads of the Bird World: Red-headed Woodpeckers
+Red-Headed Woodpeckers: Redheads of the Bird World

-What Do Red-Headed Woodpeckers Look Like?
+What Does a Red-Headed Woodpecker Look Like?

 Flashing rich crimson, jet black and ivory white—the same bold colors found on a classic deck of cards—the red-headed woodpecker contrasts with the muted colors of its habitat.

 “The red-headed woodpecker has very distinctive, large color patches with no variegating, striation or striping,” says Emma Greig, project leader at Project FeederWatch.
 This beautiful bird has a red head, a snow white body and inky black wings with white patches.

 What Do Red-Headed Woodpeckers Eat?